-The CPUC held a voting meeting in Sacramento, California on April 24, 2025 at 11:00 am PT.
-The following are results for energy related items on the agenda:
+The CPUC will hold a voting meeting in Sacramento, California on April 24, 2025 at 11:00 am PT.
+The following are energy related items on the agenda:

 Item 3.
 Rulemaking (R.) 23-01-007 (Diablo Canyon Power Plant Operations Phase 2 Issues).
-This decision considers party proposals on Phase 2 issues and makes the following determinations: (1) continues to use the general framework and definitions for the use of the surplus performance-based fees as adopted in Decision (D.) 23-12-036 in the post-2024 period; (2) directs PG&E to consider affordability as a guiding principle when developing and implementing its Volumetric Performance Fee (VPF) spending plan and explain how its annual plans meet the requirements of Public Utilities Code Section 712.8(s)(1), starting with PG&E's planned expenditure of 2026 VPF; (3) approves PG&E's proposed templates reflecting the baseline review criteria for the annual compensation report; (4) requires PG&E to estimate, where feasible, the number of customers participating in or benefiting from each VPF project and report it in its annual reporting review filing; (5) approves PG&E's proposal for adjustments to the Diablo Canyon Independent Safety Committee's (DCISC's) funding methodology; and (6) DCISC membership terms remain the same.
-Held to May 15, 2025.
+This decision considers party proposals on Phase 2 issues and makes the following determinations: (1) continues to use the general framework and definitions for the use of the surplus performance-based fees as adopted in Decision (D.) 23-12-036 in the post-2024 period; (2) directs Pacific Gas & Electric Company (PG&E) to consider affordability as a guiding principle when developing and implementing its Volumetric Performance Fee (VPF) spending plan and explain how its annual plans meet the requirements of Public Utilities Code Section 712.8(s)(1), starting with PG&E's planned expenditure of 2026 VPF; (3) approves PG&E's proposed templates reflecting the baseline review criteria for the annual compensation report; (4) requires PG&E to estimate, where feasible, the number of customers participating in or benefiting from each VPF project and report it in its annual reporting review filing; (5) approves PG&E's proposal for adjustments to the Diablo Canyon Independent Safety Committee's (DCISC's) funding methodology; and (6) DCISC membership terms remain the same.

 Item 9.
 Resolution (Res.)
-E-5377 (Pacific Gas & Electric Company Mid-Term Reliability Contracts).
+E-5377 (Pacific Gas & Electric Company Mid-term Reliability Contracts).
 This resolution approves two mid-term reliability (MTR) long-term resource adequacy agreement with energy settlement storage contracts with Aypa Power Development (owner of Marici and San Gabriel LLCs) for a total of 500 megawatts of nameplate capacity expected to begin deliveries on September 1, 2027.
-The contract term for each project is 15 years.
+The contract terms for each project are 15 years.
 PG&E procured these resources to satisfy a portion of its MTR requirements.
-Approved.

 Item 10.
 A.23-06-023 (PG&E Woody Biomass to Renewable Natural Gas Pilot).
 This decision denies PG&E's application seeking approval of its woody biomass to renewable natural gas pilot project.
-This decision directs PG&E to use the Tier 2 Annual Gas True-Up of Gas Transportation Balancing Accounts for Rates Effective January 1, 2026 advice letter to return \$16.936 million of cap-and-trade proceeds, including interest, to ratepayers through the California Climate Credit in 2026.
-Held to May 15, 2025.
+This decision directs PG&E to use the Tier 2 Annual Gas True-Up of Gas Transportation Balancing Accounts for Rates Effective January 1, 2026 advice letter to return